shufflrr/userguide/src/reports-likes.md

 # Reports: Likes
-## Why use the Likes report?
+## Why use the "Likes" report?

 Part of Presentation Management is reporting: tracking what works and what can be improved.

-The Likes tab tells you how people in your system are communicating with each other about their work.
+The "Likes" tab tells you how people in your system are communicating with each other about their work.

 >**Pro tip!**
 >
-> Encourage collaboration by providing positive feedback to users who are liking each other's work!
+> Encourage users who are liking each other's work!
+Collaboration is key.

 ## Steps